Frequently Asked Questions

 Who buys the horses and trains them?

-Our Lingfield Park Owners Group flat syndicate is with Trainer John Best who is based near Sittingbourne in Kent - easy access from the M20/M2 motorway network.
+Our Lingfield Park Owners Group flat syndicate is with Trainer Tom Clover in Newmarket.
 Our NH syndicates are with Trainer Neil King who is based near Marlborough in Wiltshire.

 I'm interested in buying a yearling, can you help?

-Yes we can arrange for you to discuss what you're looking for with trainer John Best who is well known for having an "eye" for picking promising yearlings at competitive prices.
-You can either go with him to the sales which is a fascinating experience, or he can purchase the horse on your behalf.
+Yes we can arrange for you to discuss what you're looking for with a trainer.
+You can either go with the trainer to the sales which is a fascinating experience, or they can purchase the horse on your behalf.

 How successful are your trainers?